← All services Service

 For each family, a personalised development path is defined.
 Rather than a one-size-fits-all approach, an individualised roadmap is created for each young person, tailored to their unique interests, capabilities, and potential.

-Generational transition is not only about “training future executives”; it aims to develop a sense of responsible ownership / stewardship at an early age.
+Generational transition is not only about "training future executives"; it aims to develop a sense of In a family business, a conscious shareholder who carries the responsibility of ownership — even without running the business day to day — safeguards the institution's continuity, and does not shy away from saying what they believe to be right.
+(Also: responsible ownership / stewardship.)
+See in glossary → / stewardship at an early age.
 Young people are raised not just by being involved in the business but by understanding and visibly assuming the responsibilities that come with ownership.

 The program also provides an "observation space" for the older generation.
 It allows them to see, in a systematic and transparent way, what young people do across different settings and roles, and where they are growing stronger or facing difficulties.

-Experiences inside and outside the company, project work, and mentoring processes are carried out within a framework that the family can also follow.
-In this way, development is not limited to the young person and the mentor; it becomes a process that builds trust for the family as well.
+Experiences inside and outside the company, project work, and advisory processes are carried out within a framework that the family can also follow.
+In this way, development is not limited to the young person and the advisor; it becomes a process that builds trust for the family as well.

 Not every family has a young generation group large enough to run a full SPALDA Academy program.
 Sometimes there is a single young shareholder, sometimes a single child, or someone the family sees as "closest to this role."
 In some cases, even when the young person has graduated from university, reached their 30s, and is preparing to assume responsibility at a board level, they may still not feel fully ready.

-In such situations, Orhan Erkut works through NextGen Individual Mentoring.
+In such situations, Orhan Erkut works through NextGen Individual Advisory.
 In this work:

 • The picture of the family and the company,